 Answer: We provide you tourist standard accommodation in Kathmandu and Tented accommodation during the trekking routes.
 However we recommend you to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.Question: What kind of food can I expect in this trek?

-Answer: During the tented camping/lodge basis trekking, our professional cook prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.Question: What opportunities will I have for shower along makalu trekking?
+Answer: During the tented camping/lodge basis trekking, our professional cook prepare a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season.Question: What opportunities will I have for a shower along Lumba sumba pass trek?

-Answer: During the local lodges here will be more chances to charge battery.
-We recommend to you bring extra pair for in case.
+Answer: During the local lodges here will be more chances to charge a battery.
+We recommend you bring an extra pair for in case.
 Remember to bring your adapters!
-An extra battery will be recommended.Question: Is there any communication facilities on lumba sumba pass short trekking?
+An extra battery will be recommended.Question: Is there any communication facilities on Lumba sumba pass trek?